Carl Duane

-Carl Duane (June 25, 1902 – June 23, 1984) also known as the "Bronx Steamroller", was an American boxer in the super bantamweight division who held the World Super Bantamweight Championship.
+Carl Duane (June 25, 1902 – June 23, 1984) also known as the "Bronx Steamroller", was an American boxer who held the World junior-featherweight title.

-During his career, Duane defeated such men as Charlie Phil Rosenberg, Lou Herley, Danny Edwards, Harry London, Young Montreal, Mickey Brown, Frankie Conway and Jack "Kid" Wolfe.
+During his career, Duane defeated such men as Charlie Phil Rosenberg, Lou Herley, Danny Edwards, Harry London, Young Montreal, Mickey Brown, Frankie Conway, and reigning champion Jack "Kid" Wolfe.
 He was managed by Mike Valentine.

 Professional career

 Carl was born in New York City on June 25, 1902.
 His first professional fight was against Silent LaMont on April 6, 1921 winning by decision.

-In 1923 of August, he met Jack "Kid" Wolfe for the World Super bantamweight championship.
+In 1923 of August, he met Jack "Kid" Wolfe for the World junior-featherweight championship, as recognized by the NYSAC.
 Duane won over 12 rounds by unanimous decision.

+After coming in well over the weight limit in a non-title bout with Frankie Jerome on November 22 of that year, Duane abandoned the junior-featherweight division to campaign at featherweight, thus vacating his title; the division didn't see a champion again until 1976 when Rigoberto Riasco won the inaugural WBC title, 53 years later.

 Duane ended his career in 1929 after his decision loss to Al Singer.
 His overall record was 65 fights with 43 wins by decision and 13 by knockouts, 16 losses and 6 draw decisions.
 Duane was inducted into the New Jersey Boxing Hall of fame, posthumously, in 1984, shortly after his death career.
 Duane was featured on the cover of the March 1924 issue of The Ring magazine.